Yorkshire Air Museum

 The Yorkshire Air Museum & Allied Air Forces Memorial is an aviation museum in Elvington, York, England, on the site of the former RAF Elvington airfield, a Second World War RAF Bomber Command station.
 The museum was founded, and first opened to the public, in the mid 1980s.

 The museum is one of the largest independent air museums in Britain.
 It is also the only Allied Air Forces Memorial in Europe.
 The museum is an accredited museum under Arts Council accreditation scheme.
 It is a member of Friends of the Few (Battle of Britain Memorial), the Royal Aeronautical Society, the Museums Association and the Association of Independent Museums.

 The museum is a registered charity (No. 516766) dedicated to the history of aviation and was also set up as a memorial to all allied air forces personnel, particularly those who served in the Royal Air Force during the Second World War.

 Site

 The 20 acre parkland site includes buildings and hangars, some of which are listed.
 It incorporates a 7 acre managed environment area and a DEFRA and Environment Agency supported self sustainability project called "Nature of Flight".
 The museum is situated next to a 10000 ft runway, which is privately owned.

 History

 While the Royal Air Force carried on using the runway for aircraft landing and take off training until 1992, the buildings and hangars had long been abandoned.
 In 1980, Rachel Semlyen approached the owners of "what was then an abandoned and derelict wartime site, with the idea of restoring the buildings and creating a museum".
 In 1983, a group started clearing the undergrowth and the site was ready to be unveiled as the Yorkshire Air Museum in 1986.

+Jonathan Brewer became director in 2022.

+The museum received a grant in 2026 from the National Lottery Heritage Fund to improve its collections management.